P. J. Clarke's: Other locations

+It has a second location at 44 West 63rd Street on the southeast corner of Columbus Avenue, as well as a location at 250 Vesey Street in Battery Park.
+Outside of New York City, there are locations in Philadelphia and Washington, DC.

 There are two locations in Brazil.
 Its first location outside the U.S. opened on November 7, 2008, in São Paulo, Brazil, as a partnership with local entrepreneur Maria Rita Pikielny Marracini.

 Notable visitors

 The bar has catered to a number of notables over the years: